-While physical and chemical sunscreens are most effective sitting on the surface of our skin and work by blocking UV rays (physical sunscreens) or reacting with UV rays to form something else (chemical sunscreens), antioxidants protect our body from the effects of UV rays, specifically free radicals.
+While physical and chemical sunscreens are most effective sitting on the surface of your skin and work by blocking UV rays (physical sunscreens) or reacting with UV rays to form something else (chemical sunscreens), antioxidants protect your body from the effects of UV rays, specifically free radicals.

-I mentioned earlier, but it’s worth mentioning again: chemical and physical sunscreens are designed to sit on the surface of the skin.
-That’s where they’re most protective for our skin.
+I mentioned earlier, but it’s worth mentioning again: chemical and physical sunscreens are designed to sit on the surface of your skin.
+That’s where they’re most protective for your skin.
 However, chemical sunscreens are often absorbed into the skin and nano-particle physical sunscreens have also been shown to absorb into the skin, and that’s a problem.

-You’ll notice from the diagram above that chemical sunscreens generate free radicals, and while that’s fine sitting on the outside of our body where the sunscreen is in contact with our dead skin layer, that’s a HUGE problem when the sunscreen is absorbed and is in contact with our living skin layers.
+While it's one thing for chemical sunscreens to generate free radicals when they're sitting on your skin's surface, it's quite another for them to generate free radicals in your living skin layers.
 Multiple studies show that chemical sunscreens actually increase the amount of free radicals in skin tissue, and this is why I avoid them.

 Zinc oxide and titanium dioxide can also react with UV rays, just like chemical sunscreens, and just like chemical sunscreens, these physical sunscreens can also generate free radicals and other reactive oxygen species (ROS) when they react with UV light, and while that’s fine sitting on the surface of your skin, it’s not what you want going on in your living skin layers.

-So, if you opt for a physical sunscreen, non-nano is the best choice, white film and all.
+Moving back into today's topic, if you opt for a physical sunscreen, non-nano is the best choice, just embrace the white film.

 Okay, so, what about antioxidants?